-The Higher Education Act of 1968, as amended by Congress, mandates that institutions of higher education monitor academic progress of students who receive federal student aid.
+The Higher Education Act of 1965, as amended by Congress, mandates that institutions of higher education monitor the academic progress of students who receive federal financial aid.
+The University of Mary Hardin-Baylor has established the following minimum standards to be eligible for and continue to receive federal financial aid.